appwrite/appwrite/docs/references/teams/get-team-members.md

-Use this endpoint to list a team's members using the team's unique ID.
+Use this endpoint to list a team's members using the team's ID.
 All team members have read access to this endpoint.